-Lost Lake via Snowshoe Trail (NOT OPEN)
+Lost Lake via Snowshoe Trail (OPEN)

 Type of Hike

 - Open Hike

 One of three trails in the Park that can be biked and can accommodate side-by-side hiking.